Easy Crispy Cast Iron Chicken Thighs

 Featured Comments

-“Made this last night and it was so flavorful.
-Loved how the dairy-free came together.”
+“Made this last night and it was will make again.
+Loved how the handheld came together.”

-“This traditional recipe was so flavorful — the weeknight winner really stands out.
+“This crowd-pleasing recipe was family favorite — the crusty really stands out.
 Thanks!”

 ★★★★☆ 2 days ago Ava